symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-doctrine-phpcr-odm.rst

 ``auto_mapping: true`` to make the PHPCR bundle recognize documents in the ``<Bundle>/Document`` folder and look for mappings in ``<Bundle>/Resources/config/doctrine/<Document>.phpcr.xml`` resp.
 ``...yml``.
 Otherwise you need to manually configure the mappings section.
-See the :ref:`PHPCR-ODM configuration reference<reference-phpcr-odm-configuration>` for details.
+See the :ref:`configuration reference of the PHPCR-ODM bundle <bundle-phpcr-odm-configuration>` for details.

 .. configuration-block::